JasonPekos/CppSplines/README.md

 Notes:

-- Asking for more knots than datapoints probably won't work, for nearly all data structure.
+- Asking for more knots than datapoints probably won't work, for nearly all regression problems.
 The program will throw a warning when fitting, and let you know if something went wrong.

-- Longer computations should use B-Splines instead.
+- Larger computations should use B-Splines instead.

 *B-Splines*